Learning with Interpretable Structure from Gated RNN: Experiments and Discussions

 \section{Experiments and Discussions}

-In this section, we conduct experiments on both artificial and real tasks and visualize the learned FSAs from corresponding RNN models.
-Besides that, in both tasks, we discuss that how we interpret the RNN models from FSAs, as well as show the accuracy when using the learned FSAs to do classification.
+In this section, we conduct experiments on both artificial and real tasks.
+With experimental results and sufficient discussions, we show how we interpret RNN models via FSAs mainly from the perspective of \emph{human simulating}, \emph{gate effect}, \emph{semantic analysis} and \emph{the advantage of multiple structures}.